priyam-choksi/Diabetes-Streamlit-App/README.md

 ## Project Video

-1. [Video](https://youtu.be/gIcCXWj7e-A) - A Video showcasing the project files and demo of the web application.
+1. [Diabetes Prediction and Analysis - Project Video](https://youtu.be/gIcCXWj7e-A) - A Video showcasing the project files and demo of the web application.

 ## Project Overview